nbogie/express-notes/exercise-post-quotes.md

 The route should be `/quotes` and the HTTP method should be POST.

+## What should I start with?
-Note: You should use [OUR starting project: cyf-quotes-post-start](https://glitch.com/~cyf-quotes-post-start), NOT your own existing quote server.
+You should use [OUR starting project: cyf-quotes-post-start](https://glitch.com/~cyf-quotes-post-start), NOT your own existing quote server.
 This is because our project has an HTML form for creating new quotes.

 When you remix our starting project, immediately rename it as `cyf-mussie-quotes-v2` but change it for YOUR name.